-BEFORE returning to Gangtok I visited the Maharaja's monastery of Podang.
+Before returning to Gangtok, I visited the Maharāja's monastery of Podang.
 The old abbot, a man with a remarkably beautiful and spiritualised face, remembered Alexandra David-Neel from the time she had stayed in this monastery.
-I occupied the same room in which she had lived and where a strange voice had warned the young Maharaja (the predecessor of the Maharaja Tashi Namgyal, who ruled at that time) of his impending end and the failure of his intended religious reforms.
-Like many young men with Westernised ideas, he felt it his duty to free his country from what he thought mere superstitions, without realising that this would only have resulted in the disruption of all traditional values.
+I occupied the same room in which she had lived and where a strange voice had warned the young Maharāja (the predecessor of the Maharaja Tashi Namgyal, who ruled at that time) of his impending end and the failure of his intended religious reforms.
+Like many young men with westernised ideas, he felt it his duty to free his country from what he thought mere superstitions, without realising that this would only have resulted in the disruption of all traditional values.

-That these were still alive, though perhaps hidden under the weeds of popular beliefs and customs (as only natural in a country inhabited to the greater part by primitive jungle-folk), became apparent to me when meeting the learned Bermiak Rimpoché, the brother of the Maharaja's private secretary, the Kazi of Bermiak.
+That these were still alive, though perhaps hidden under the weeds of popular beliefs and customs (as only natural in a country inhabited to the greater part by primitive jungle-folk), became apparent to me when meeting the learned Bermiak Rimpoché, the brother of the Maharājas private secretary, the Kazi of Benniak.
 Both the Rimpoché and his brother (with whom I have been connected through bonds of friendship for many years) convinced me that if any religious reform was necessary in their country it could only spring from a reassessment of those cultural and traditional values upon which Tibetan Buddhism was based, but never through the introduction of alien ways of thinking, even though they might be nearer to the historical sources of Buddhism.
 But historical facts and considerations never play any decisive role in religious life, which depends far more on experience and creative imagination than on abstract 'truths' and logical thoughts.
-The legendary figure of the Buddha, as conceived in the minds of poets and devotees, the very image of the Buddha, as created by countless generations of artists and as a result of inner vision and contemplation, has had a far greater influence on the development and life of Buddhism than all philosophical theories which tried to interpret religious experience in terms of rational thinking, systems, and laws.
+The legendary figure of the Buddha, as created by countless generations of artists and as a result of inner vision and contemplation, has had a far greater influence on the development and life of Buddhism than all philosophical theories which tried to interpret religious experience in terms of rational thinking, systems, and laws.
 Such interpretations were not without value; on the contrary, they are a necessity for the thinking mind, whose function it is to experience and reason.

-On the way to Podang my trip almost came to a bad end.
-During the steep ascent to the monastery through tropical jungle I had dismounted from my horse, a lovely white steed, which, as the syce had told me, was the Maharaja's own riding horse, and had it led behind me together with the horse of my personal attendant (cook-bearer) who had likewise dismounted.
+On the way to Podang, my trip almost came to a bad end.
+During the sleep ascent to the monastery through tropical jungle I had dismounted from my horse, a lovely white steed, which, as the syce had told me, was the Maharājas own riding horse, and had it led behind me together with the horse of my personal attendant (cookbearer) who had likewise dismounted.
 The path was narrow, leading along yawning precipices and deep gorges.
 I therefore had warned the syce to be careful and to lead the horses one behind the other.
 For some time everything went smoothly and I enjoyed the wild scenery of rocks and jungle, but when the path made a turn at a particularly precipitous corner, and I was just about to give another warning to the syce, I found, when looking back, that the horses were walking side by side.
-But before I could open my mouth the horse over the edge.
+But before I could open my mouth the horse which was on the inner side of the bend pushed the Maharāja's white horse over the edge.